The 4 Best Heated Hand Massagers for Arthritis & Carpal Tunnel

 Having a hand massager like this to provide heat, percussive massage, and vibration is one of the best finds ever for your hands.

-The Life Pro Legra cordless hand massager offers a highly customizable hand and wrist massage (compression, vibration, and heat) with 5 massage modes, 2 vibration levels, and 5 intensity levels to choose from – from an easy-to-use LED display.
+The Life Pro Legra cordless hand massager offers a highly customizable hand and wrist massage (compression, vibration, and heat) with 5 massage modes, 2 vibration levels, and 5 intensity levels to choose from – with an easy-to-use LED display.

 The variety of levels and modes to choose from, and the wrist coverage, make this device optimal for people with hand arthritis because they can carefully choose the massage’s strength level (to avoid pain) and the specific target areas (through the different modes) to increase blood flow, reduce inflammation, and relieve pain.